 Support organizations financially

-There are many great people on this planet who actively raise awareness in developing countries every day and work to improve educational opportunities for young women.
+There are many great people on this planet who are actively raising awareness in developing countries every day and working to provide better educational opportunities for young women.
 In addition to making your everyday life as sustainable as possible, you can also support the following organizations with a donation.

-• Plan International: The organization runs education campaigns on sexual health and HIV infection for children and young people in developing countries.
+- Plan International: The organization conducts education campaigns about sexual health and HIV infection for children and youth in developing countries.
 Here you can Donate to Plan International.

-Can you think of any other organizations that do valuable educational work and should be supported?
-Then please leave a comment below this post.
+Can you think of other organizations that are doing valuable outreach and should be supported?
+Then feel free to leave me a comment below this post.

 Additional question: Is it sustainable to simply not have any children yourself?

-Many people who already have a strong awareness of nature ask themselves this question.
+This question is asked by many people who already have a strong awareness of nature within them.
 In my opinion, however, it is precisely these people who should have children.
-Because they are very likely to raise them to be environmentally conscious people - in line with their personal values.
-Nevertheless, in Great Britain the Birthstrike Movement in which people give up their desire to have children because of the threat of climate catastrophe.
-Although I consider the approach to be very commendable, it is unfortunately not effective for the reasons mentioned.
-Below Don't have children for the environment to find out more.
+After all, they are very likely to raise them to be environmentally aware - in line with their personal values.
+Nevertheless, in Great Britain the Birthstrike Movement in which people give up their desire to have children because of the impending climate catastrophe.
+I consider the approach to be very commendable, but for the reasons mentioned above, unfortunately, it is also not effective.
+At Do not have children for the environment you can learn more about it.

 What must politics do?

-Of course, politicians and decision-makers around the world also have a duty to act.
-After all, the necessary countermeasures are as varied as the reasons for the strong population growth.
+Of course, politicians and decision-makers around the world also have a duty.
+Because the reasons for the strong population growth are as varied as the necessary countermeasures.

-• Education and family planning programs: Measures for age-appropriate sex education, permanent access to contraceptives and better educational opportunities must be promoted and implemented to a greater extent.
+- Education and family planning programs: Measures for age-appropriate sex education, permanent access to contraceptives and higher educational opportunities must be more strongly promoted and implemented.

-• Safe access to schools: Education is the most powerful weapon to solve problems.
+- Safe access to schools: Education is the most powerful weapon to get rid of problems.
 But not everyone can enjoy a school education.
-This is where political measures need to be promoted or introduced more strongly.
+Here, political measures must be more strongly promoted or initiated.

-• Creating prospects for women: And that is of a professional and ethical nature.
+- Creating prospects for women: And of a professional and ethical nature.
 Measures must be promoted from an early age to educate girls about what rights they have in order to ultimately go their own way.

-• Fighting poverty: Extreme poverty is one of the main causes of high birth rates due to high mortality rates.
-Politicians must fight poverty at its roots - and, for example, stop exporting arms to countries where wars are raging.
+- Fighting poverty: Extreme poverty is one of the main causes of high birth rates due to high mortality rates.
+Policymakers must fight poverty at its roots - and, for example, stop arms exports to countries where wars are waging.

-• Protection from forced marriage: The minimum age for marriage must be raised to 18 by law and compliance with the law must be consistently monitored.
-Also to prevent early motherhood.
+- Protection from forced marriage: The minimum age for marriage must be raised by law to 18, and compliance with the law must be consistently monitored.
+This is also to prevent early motherhood.

-• Radical climate change: Climate change exacerbates problems such as water scarcity, global hunger and, of course, poverty in general.
-As the mortality rate remains high, women will in turn have more children.
-The climate turnaround must therefore be implemented more radically - with clear bans and higher fees - rather than with voluntary measures.
+- Radical climate change: Climate change exacerbates problems such as water shortages, world hunger and, of course, poverty in general.
+Because the mortality rate will then remain high, women will in turn have more children.
+Climate change must therefore be implemented more radically - with clear bans and higher fees - instead of voluntary measures.

-In short, politicians simply have to promote cultural change.
+In short, policymakers simply have to promote cultural change.

-Can the growth of the world's population be stopped?
+Can the growth of the world population be stopped?

-"We are sawing with all our might at the branch we are sitting on." - This is a common refrain in discussions about the increase in the world's population.
-In my opinion, this is one of the biggest challenges in human history - but a solvable one.
+"We are sawing with all our might at the branch on which we are sitting." - that is a frequent tenor in discussions about the increase in the world's population.
+In my opinion, this is one of the greatest challenges in human history - but a solvable one.

-The key to the fight against overpopulation and the growing world population lies in education.
-Because education is the most effective weapon for creating change in the world.
-Educational work plays the biggest role in this and every individual can have an influence - if not personally, then at least via social media.
-After all, it has never been easier to reach and positively influence millions of people in just a few minutes than it is today.
+Indeed, the key in the fight against overpopulation and the increasing number of the world's population lies in education.
+Because education is the most effective weapon to create change in the world.
+Awareness-raising plays the biggest role in this, and every individual can influence this - if not personally, then at least via social media.
+Because it has never been easier to reach and positively influence millions of people within a few minutes than it is today.

 Do you have any suggestions or questions about the article?
-Then please leave me a comment.
-You are also welcome to share the article on the internet.
+Then feel free to leave me a comment.
+Of course, you are also welcome to share the article on the Internet.

 Best regards,

-PS: Have a look at the Environmental protection blog over.
-In addition to population growth, you will also learn more about the other major challenges of our time - for example, the climate change.
+PS.: Have a look at the Environmental protection blog by.
+In addition to population growth, you will also learn more about the other major challenges of our time - for example, about the climate change.

 References: